-Utah is near the southern extent of the Shiras moose range, and as such, suitable habitat is limited.
-Ninety-nine percent of the population is in Northern Utah, which is where a lot of private property is, and because of this, some of Utah’s moose units are extremely difficult to access for self-guided hunters.
-All of the units available for non-residents have some private property limitations.
-All of them outside of Ogden and Morgan-South Rich have plenty of public land to be able to have a good hunt.
-On the other side of that coin, Utah has a program that allows these private landowners to sell moose permits, and there are several ranches that have them every year.
-These ranches are part of the CWMU (Cooperative Wildlife Management Unit) program.
-For more information, go to https://wildlife.utah.gov/about-the-cwmu-program.html or give us a call for ranches that we work with.
+Utah lies at the southern edge of the Shiras moose range, so suitable habitat is limited.
+The majority of the moose population is concentrated in Northern Utah where much of the land is privately owned.
+As a result, some of Utah’s moose hunting units can be challenging for self-guided hunters to access.
+All units open to non-residents have some private property restrictions, but most offer ample public land for a successful hunt.
+Additionally, Utah has a program that allows private landowners to sell moose permits with several ranches participating in the CWMU (Cooperative Wildlife Management Unit) program.
+For more details, visit Utah’s CWMU program or reach out to us for information on the ranches we work with.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!